Indian Muslims in Singapore

 So let me explain the difference: Ethnicity is inherited from one’s ancestors and encompasses the cultural aspect of one’s life.
 Religion, on the other hand, is a belief in God/Gods and is something one chooses to subscribe to.

 With that definition, it’s possible for someone to be a person of Indian ancestry and subscribe to Islamic principles.
-I’ve met Christian Malays, Hindu Chinese, and atheist Indians so it’s not all that hard to figure out if you understand the intricacies with regards to race and religion.
+I’ve met Christian Malays, Hindu Chinese and atheist Indians.
+It’s not all that hard to figure out if you understand the intricacies with regards to race and religion.